 The current climate has been hard and will continue to be turbulent for some time.
-However when this ends (which it will), pilots will be at the forefront to support the recovery of airline operations.
+However as the world begins to reopen pilots will be at the forefront to support the aviation industry recovery.
 While there is light on the horizon, many of our professionals have asked for advice, for both their present situation and how to prepare for work in the aviation industry post the coronavirus pandemic.

 Whether you’re a contract worker or not, many aviation professionals are in the same position when it comes to their current employment status.
 As borders started shutting many aviation professionals were (and still are) scattered across the globe, some thousands of miles from their home country.

 However, the specialists at AeroProfessional have provided responses and tips for your frequently asked questions around what you can do as a contract/perm worker, from wherever you may be in world…